J. Philip Calabrese

-Jude Philip Calabrese (born 1971) is an American lawyer and jurist who serves as a district judge of the United States District Court for the Northern District of Ohio.
+Jude Philip Calabrese (born 1971) is an American lawyer and jurist who serves as a United States district judge of the United States District Court for the Northern District of Ohio.
 He formerly served as a judge of the Cuyahoga County Court of Common Pleas from 2019 to 2020.

 Early life and education

 Calabrese was born in 1971 in Evanston, Illinois.
-He obtained a Bachelor of Arts (B.A.), summa cum laude, from the College of the Holy Cross in 1993 with membership in Phi Beta Kappa and Alpha Sigma Nu.
-While in college, Calabrese was a legislative assistant to state representatives Eric Fingerhut and Judy Robson, and state senator Lynn Adelman.
+He graduated from the College of the Holy Cross with a Bachelor of Arts, summa cum laude, in classics and religious studies in 1993 with membership in Phi Beta Kappa and Alpha Sigma Nu.
+As an undergraduate, Calabrese was a legislative assistant to state representatives Eric Fingerhut and Judy Robson, and state senator Lynn Adelman.

-After graduating, Calabrese earned a Fulbright scholarship to study ancient history at the American School of Classical Studies at Athens from 1993 to 1994.
+After graduating from Holy Cross, Calabrese earned a Fulbright scholarship to study ancient history at the American School of Classical Studies at Athens from 1993 to 1994.
 In 1997, he enrolled at Harvard Law School, graduating with a Juris Doctor (J.D.), cum laude, in 2000.
 He had been a summer associate at the law firm of Jones Day in 1998 and 1999.